samfitgen/trgen/docs/Full_Distance_Triathlon_Base-High_Volume.md

 **Description**:

-> Spruce Knob is 2x30-minute intervals at 85% FTP with a 6-minute recovey
+> Spruce Knob is 2x30-minute intervals at 85% FTP with a 6-minute recovery
 > between each.

 #### Workout 2